hpmodhejiseneca/cep146/labs/lab-06.md

    - Both partners should have identical repositories

 **Deliverable:**
-- **Team Submission:** Both partners show instructor the final repository with both recipes
+- **Team Submission:** Both partners show the instructor the final repository with both recipes
 - Take a screenshot of `git log --oneline` showing contributions from both team members
-- **Bonus Challenge:** Add each other as collaborators on GitHub and demonstrate direct collaboration without cloning

 ---